json-schema-org/json-schema-spec/jsonschema-core.md

 ### Base IRI, Anchors, and Dereferencing

 To differentiate between schemas in a vast ecosystem, schema resources are identified by [absolute IRIs](#rfc3987) (without fragments).
-These identifiers are used to created references between schema resources.
+These identifiers are used to create references between schema resources.
 When comparing IRIs for the purposes of resource identification, implementations SHOULD first follow the IRI normalization procedures defined in [RFC 3987](#rfc3987), section 5.3.